-2. ECASL
+2 ECASL

-The Extended Cognitive Agent Specification Language (ECASL) [9], an extension of CASL [22, 24], is a framework for specifying and verifying complex communicating multiagent systems that incorporates a formal model of meansends reasoning.
+The Extended Cognitive Agent Specification Language (ECASL) [7], an extension of CASL [20, 21], is a framework for specifying and verifying complex communicating multiagent systems that incorporates a formal model of means-ends reasoning.
 In this section, we outline the part of ECASL that is needed for our formalization of conditional commitment.

 In ECASL, agents are viewed as entities with mental states, i.e., knowledge and goals, and the specifier can define the behavior of the agents in terms of these mental states.
-ECASL combines a declarative action theory defined in the situation calculus with a rich programming/process language, Con-Golog [4].
+ECASL combines a declarative action theory defined in the situation calculus with a rich programming/process language, ConGolog [4].
 Domain dynamics and agents' mental states are specified declaratively in the theory, while the agents' behavior is specified procedurally in ConGolog.

-In ECASL, a dynamic domain is represented using an action theory [17] formulated in the situation calculus [12], a (mostly) first order language for representing dynamically changing worlds in which all changes are the result of named actions.
+In ECASL, a dynamic domain is represented using an action theory [16] formulated in the situation calculus [11], a (mostly) first order language for representing dynamically changing worlds in which all changes are the result of named actions.
 ECASL uses a theory D that includes the following set of axioms:

-- action precondition axioms, one per action a characterizing Poss(a, s), - successor state axioms (SSA), one per fluent, that encode both effect and frame axioms and specify exactly when the fluent changes [16], - initial state axioms describing what is true initially including the mental states of the agents, - axioms identifying the agent of each action, - unique name axioms for actions, and - domain-independent foundational axioms describing the structure of situations [10].
+- action precondition axioms, one per action, - successor state axioms (SSA), one per fluent, that encode both effect and frame axioms and specify exactly when the fluent changes [15], - initial state axioms describing what is true initially including the mental states of the agents, - axioms identifying the agent of each action, - unique name axioms for actions, and - domain-independent foundational axioms describing the structure of situations [9].

-Within ECASL, the behavior of agents is specified using the notation of the logic programming language ConGolog [4], the concurrent version of Golog [11].
+Within ECASL, the behavior of agents is specified using the notation of the logic programming language ConGolog [4], the concurrent version of Golog [10].
 A typical ConGolog program is composed of a sequence of procedure declarations, followed by a complex action.
-Complex actions can be composed using constructs that include primitive actions, waiting for a condition, sequence, nondeterministic branch, nondeterministic choice of arguments, conditional branching, while loop, procedure call, nondeterministic iteration, concurrent execution with and without priorities, and interrupts.
+Complex actions can be composed using constructs that include primitive actions (a), waiting for a condition (φ ?), sequence ($\delta_1; \delta_2$), nondeterministic branch ($\delta_1 \mid \delta_2$), nondeterministic choice of arguments ($\pi x.\delta$), conditional branching (If φ Then δ_1 Else δ_2 EndIf), while loop (While φ Do σ EndWhile), and procedure call ($\beta(\vec{p})$).
+Intuitively, $\pi x.\delta$ nondeterministically picks a binding for the variable x and performs the program δ for this binding of x.
+ConGolog also supports nondeterministic iteration, concurrent execution with and without priorities, and interrupts.
 To deal with multiagent processes, primitive actions in ECASL take the agent of the action as argument.